x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

   - TLS 1.2 enabled
     - Azure Application Proxy documentation: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-add-on-premises-application
   - Capable of establishing outbound HTTPS connections to the Internet
-  - Capable of establishing HTTPS and Remote PowerShell (RPS) connections to the CAS chosen for hybrid configuration.
+  - Capable of establishing HTTPS and remote PowerShell connections to the CAS chosen for hybrid configuration.
 - You need to use a browser, like Microsoft Edge, that supports ClickOnce technology.
 - The on-premises Active Directory account you're logged into must:
   - Be a member of the Organization Management role group in your on-premises Exchange organization